Critique-Coder: Enhancing Coder Models by Critique Reinforcement Learning

 \subsection{Training}

-\textbf{Training procedure.} Algorithm~\autoref{alg:crl} presents the training procedure of \textsc{Critique-Coder}, which integrates CRL and RL within a unified framework.
-The policy model is initialized from a pretrained checkpoint $\pi_{\theta_{\text{init}}}$ and optimized on a hybrid dataset comprising CRL samples with judgment and RL samples with test cases.
-For CRL data, the model generates multiple candidate critiques, extracts judgment predictions from the \verb|\conclusion{}| field, and assigns rewards according to their alignment with the GT labels.
-For RL data, the model produces solution candidates, extracts the code block enclosed by \texttt{```[code]```}, and evaluates them against the given test cases to derive rewards.
-In both cases, the rewards are converted into advantage estimates, which subsequently guide the policy update through GRPO.
+\textbf{Training procedure.} Algorithm~\autoref{alg:crl} presents the training procedure of \textsc{Critique-Coder}, which integrates CRL and standard RL within a unified framework.
+The policy model is initialized from a pretrained checkpoint $\pi_{\theta_{\text{init}}}$ and trained on a hybrid dataset containing both CRL samples with judgment labels and RL samples with associated test cases.
+At each training step, the policy samples $G$ candidate outputs for each instance under either the CRL or RL setting.
+For CRL data, the model produces multiple critique predictions, parses the judgment from the \verb|\conclusion{}| field, and computes rewards by comparing the predicted judgments with the ground-truth labels.
+For RL data, the model generates multiple solution candidates, extracts the code blocks enclosed by \texttt{```[code]```}, and evaluates them against the provided test cases to obtain execution-based rewards.
+These rewards are then transformed into advantage estimates and jointly used to update the policy parameters through GRPO.

 \textbf{Reward function.} As specified in Algorithm~\autoref{alg:crl}, rewards are computed from two data sources: CRL and RL.
 For CRL samples, the model is prompted to store the final judgment in \verb|\conclusion{}|, from which the predicted label $c$ is extracted.
 A reward of 1 is assigned if $c$ matches the ground truth $c^\ast$; otherwise, including the case where the prediction is missing, the reward is 0.
 For RL samples, the reward is defined as the pass rate across test cases.
 Formally,